koalaman/shellcheck/shellcheck.1.md

 **enable**
 :   Enable an optional check by name, as listed with **--list-optional**.
     Only file-wide `enable` directives are considered.

+**extended-analysis**
+:   Set to true/false to enable/disable dataflow analysis.
+Specifying
+    `# shellcheck extended-analysis=false` in particularly large (2000+ line)
+    auto-generated scripts will reduce ShellCheck's resource usage at the expense of certain checks.
+Extended analysis is enabled by default.

 **external-sources**
 :   Set to `true` in `.shellcheckrc` to always allow ShellCheck to open